-We have found that a complete skin rejuvenation covers three things:
+We have found that a complete skin rejuvenation must cover three things:

 An IPL is the best device for fixing color irregularities such as browns (sun and age spots) and reds (vascular and rosacea).
 An IPL is not a laser, and it hits many chromophores when fired into the skin.
 It is superior to a laser when used for color correction.